 According to FinanceOnline, “managed web hosting (18.7%) is the fastest-growing segment of the industry, followed by shared web hosting (10.4%).”

 While shared hosting itself can have an additional management layer, the traditional understanding of shared hosting implies the non-managed option, configured by the user.
 By managed hosting, on the other hand, we mainly understand the cloud-based options managed through the automated management layer and a super-easy interface.

 I may sound biased but you’ll find it’s common knowledge that shared hosting is nothing but a more affordable alternative for most users.
 It’s considered a nice fit for hobby websites and small projects but not good enough for more serious projects.

-Today, however, as managed hosting prices have gone as low as $10/month with no changes in price overtime, users who have been on a tight budget consider it as well.
+Today, however, as the price for a superior managed hosting alternative, automated WordPress hosting, have gone as low as $10/month with no changes in price overtime, users who have been on a tight budget consider it as well.

 Things to Consider When Choosing a Web Hosting for WordPress

 Whether or not you’ve come up with your final decision on the hosting type for your WordPress website, these next steps will help you realize what exactly you need from your provider.